tedneward/Azgaarnoth/Classes/Cleric/Hunt.md

 # Divine Domain: Hunt
-Gods of the hunt expect their followers to not only respect the natural world, but to master it.
+Gods of the hunt often represent different sides of the experience--some see the love of the noble chase, while others focus on the blood of the kill.
+Some expect their followers to not only respect the natural world, but to master it.
 They may revel in the pleasure of hunting and killing a target, or they may see it as a grim necessity of survival.
-Gods with the hunt domain include Artemis, Silvanus, Sobek, Odin, and Uller.

-This domain is available to those who [Trinitarians who worship Leriya](../../Religions/Trinitarian.md#leriya), ...
+This domain is available to those who [Trinitarians who worship Leriya](../../Religions/Trinitarian.md#leriya), [Malar](../../Religions/Pantheon/Malar.md), ...

 ## Domain Spells
 You gain domain spells at the cleric levels listed in the Hunt Domain Spells table.
 See the Divine Domain class feature for how domain spells work.